Fields of Study: Humanities, Social Sciences, Science, Engineering

 - Build a research portfolio taking courses with built-in research components.

-- Participate in a community service project in education, law, or public health with a student-run service organization.
+- Participate in a community service project in education with a student-run service organization.

 LanguageLanguage of Instruction: English

 Although all instruction is in English, studying at UCT opens the door to a variety of language study options, including African language courses in Xhosa and Southern Sotho.